Sitemap

 What you want mostly depends on your specific use case.

-Text and product classification models
+Text and smart product categorization models

-The product categorization for online stores is in practice usually performed in automatic manner, using machine learning models for this purpose, from the group of text classification models.
+The smart product categorization for online stores is in practice usually performed in automatic manner, using machine learning models for this purpose, from the group of text classification models.

 There are many ML models available for text classification.
 We are listing here a list of possible ML models, from simple to more complex ones (by no means is the list exhaustive):